 About Tracy Muusic

-About using this website: You do not need to log in to use this website.
-Simply select a Composition Type and several works will appear, with access to pdf copies of the scores and audio files of the music.
-If you have visited the site before, the most recent additions are "Let There Be Light" and "The First Unitarians" in the Theology section and "Morning So Fair" in the General Interest section.
+About using this website: Welcome to Tracy Muusic.
+You do not need to log in to search for new music.
+Simply select a Composition Type and several works will appear, with access to pdf copies of the scores and MP3 audio files of the music.
+If you are posting a composition of your own you will need to log in.

-To preserve my amateur status--and because no publisher was interested--I decided to offer my music free of charge under Creative Commons license.
-All of the compositions and poems listed in this website may be downloaded, copied, read and performed for noncommercial purposes without charge.
-If you need permission for a commercial use or performance please contact me at email@example.com.
-You may also contact me at that address if you need parts or wish to make special changes in the score.
+All of the compositions listed in this website may be downloaded, copied, read and performed for noncommercial purposes without charge.
+If you need permission for a commercial use or performance please contact the composer.
+Do likewise if you need parts or wish to make special changes in the score.

 Some of the works listed here have been performed.
-If a good recording is available I have inserted it as the MP3 download.
-Otherwise the "performance" is provided by my computer.
+If a good recording is available it is inserted as the MP3 download.
+Otherwise the "performance" is generated by computer.
 For the unperformed works you have an opportunity to present the World Premiere.
-If it results in a good recording I would love to have a copy.
+If it results in a good recording we would love to have a copy.